Kedah: Demographics

-Kedah has a relatively heterogeneous populace constituted by three major ethnic groups; the Malays, Chinese and Indians as well as some Malaysian Siamese ethnic groups, similar to most of the other Malaysian states.
-Prior to the formation of the Federation of Malaya, there was an ethnic group known as the Sam Sam people.
-They are culturally Malay Muslim but speak Siamese language.
-Most of these communities are almost extinct due to assimilation with the Malays.
-In some places in Kedah, the Sam Sam people still retain their Siamese language as their mother tongue.
-These communities can be found in Pendang District, Kuala Nerang District and Kubang Pasu District (Changlun, Kodiang, Jitra, Wang Tepus, Guar Napai, Malau, Ason and Napoh).
-Kedah has a very small Orang Asli community.
-Orang Asli is mainly to be found in the Baling district, as their community crosses there into the neighboring state of Perak.
+Kedah is a heterogeneous state with native Kedahan Malays being the majority, along with significant Chinese, Indian, Siamese and Semang minorities.
+There was also a lesser known ethnic group known as the Sam Sam people, they are culturally Malay Muslim but speak Siamese.
+Most of these communities have now assimilated into the Kedahan Malay community but few still retain their Siamese language, those communities can be found in Changlun, Kodiang, Jitra, Wang Tepus, Guar Napai, Malau, Ason and Napoh.
+The Orang Asli in Kedah consists of Kensiu and Kintaq people and are mainly to be found in the Baling district, as their community crosses there into the neighbouring state of Perak.

 Language

 Like most parts of Malaysia, Kedah is home to various languages and dialects.
-The majority language of Kedah is Kedah Malay, known natively by locals as Pelat Utagha (Northern dialect), it is a distinct variety of Malay which also serves as the state's main lingua franca and is used by almost all Kedahans regardless of race.
-Kedah Malay has many sub-dialects which differs from district to district and is also spoken outside of its boundaries such as Penang, Perlis, northern Perak and even as far as Satun in Thailand and Tanintharyi in Myanmar.
-Besides Kedah Malay, another distinct variety of Malay known as Baling Malay (Cakak Baling) is mainly spoken in Baling district as well as some parts of Sik and Yan districts.
+The majority language of Kedah is Kedah Malay, known by locals as Pelat Utagha (Northern dialect), it is a distinct variety of Malay which also serves as the state's main lingua franca and is used by almost all Kedahans regardless of race.
+Kedah Malay has many sub-dialects which differs from district to district and is also spoken outside of Kedah in places such as Penang, Perlis, northern Perak and even as far as Satun in Thailand and Tanintharyi in Myanmar.
+Besides Kedah Malay, another distinct variety of Malay known as Baling Malay (Cakak Baling) is mainly spoken in Baling District as well as some parts of the Sik and Yan districts.
 Baling, along with Grik Malay is part of Reman Malay, an offshoot of Kelantan-Pattani Malay of which it was descended from the people of the Kingdom of Reman of which once ruled the Baling and Grik regions before it was dissolved and became part of three distinct political entities namely Kedah, Perak and Yala (Thailand).

 Besides Malay, there are also various minority languages spoken throughout Kedah, Aslian languages such as Jahai, Kensiu and Kintaq are spoken by the small Orang Asli populations mostly in the inland region.
 The Chinese in Kedah also speaks various varieties of Chinese such as Mandarin, Hokkien and so on.
 There are also a small but well established Indian community mostly of ethnic Tamil and also smaller number of Telugus, Malayalees and Punjabis who speak Telugu, Malayalam and Punjabi.
 Kedah is also home to a large community of ethnic Siamese of which it has its own distinct dialect of the Thai language which is different from ones spoken in Kelantan (which also has a large Siamese population) and Standard Thai.

 Ethnicity

 The population of Kedah in 2015 was 2,071,900.
 It was made up of 76% Bumiputra (Malays and others), 12.7% Chinese, 6.9% Indian, 0.9% others and 3.4% non-Malaysian.
 The following is based on 2015 figures from the Department of Statistics Malaysia.